An Operational Framework for Nonclassicality in Quantum Communication Networks: Abstract

 \section{Abstract}

-Quantum resources such as entanglement and quantum communication offer significant advantages in distributed information processing.
-We develop an operational framework for realizing these enhancements in resource-constrained quantum networks.
-We first compute linear constraints on the input/output probabilities that arise in classical networks with limited communication and globally shared randomness.
-We then maximize the violation of these classical bounds by applying variational quantum optimization to a parameterized quantum network ansatz that encodes a fixed set of quantum communication resources.
-A violation of the classical bounds indicates nonclassicality, which means that an explicit communication advantage is realized because extra classical communication is required to simulate the behavior of the quantum network.
-We demonstrate nonclassicality in many basic point-to-point and multi-point communication networks.
-In all cases, we find that entanglement-assisted communication, both classical and quantum, leads to nonclassicality.
-Moreover, networks having multiple senders can exhibit nonclassicality using quantum communication without entanglement-assistance.
-Finally, we discuss how our approaches can be implemented on quantum networking hardware and used to automatically certify quantum resources and realize communication advantages in noisy quantum networks.
+Quantum resources, such as entanglement or quantum communication, offer significant communication advantages in information processing.
+We develop an operational framework for realizing these communication advantages in resource-constrained quantum networks.
+The framework computes linear bounds on the input/output probabilities of classical networks with limited communication and globally shared randomness.
+Since the violation of these classical bounds witnesses nonclassicality, a measurable communication advantage, the framework maximizes the violation of the classical bound using variational quantum optimization methods tailored to the communication network and quantum resources.
+This operational framework for nonclassicality can be scaled on quantum computers or deployed in the field to optimize noisy quantum networks for communication advantages.
+Applying this framework, we investigate the nonclassicality of communication networks that are assisted by quantum resources.
+We find that entanglement between communication-constrained parties is sufficient for nonclassicality to be found, whereas in networks with multiple senders, quantum communication with no entanglement-assistance is sufficient for nonclassicality to be found.
+As a result, entanglement is necessary for nonclassicality when a single sender broadcasts to multiple receivers.